awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown-vpc-to-from-finding-ip.md

 1. If you have multiple filters, choose a Boolean option to set how those filters are connected\.
 ![\[Filtering field on the activity details for VPC flow volume to and from the finding's IP address\]](http://docs.aws.amazon.com/detective/latest/userguide/images/screen_profile_panel_drilldown_vpc_flow_to_from_ip_filter.png)

-1. To remove a filter, choose the x icon in the top right corner\.
+1. To remove a filter, choose the x icon in the top\-right corner\.

 1. To clear all of the filters, choose **Clear filter**\.